gooddata-testing/action-compliance/README.md

 If a particular input is not used the related check will be skipped.

-*WARNING:* The regular expression need to have backslash character escaped (prepended with another backslash).
+*WARNING:* The regular expressions taken from action inputs don't need to be escaped (the backslash should not be doubled).
 # Example

 ```yaml